School governors are volunteers who are committed to making sure that their school provides the best possible education for all its pupils.

 Who is disqualified from being a school governor?

-- are the subject of a bankruptcy restrictions order or an interim order, debt relief restrictions order, an interim debt relief restrictions order or their estate has been sequestrated and the sequestration has not been discharged, annulled or reduced;
+- is the subject of a bankruptcy restrictions order; an interim bankruptcy restrictions order; debt relief restrictions order; an interim debt relief restrictions order; or their estate has been sequestrated and the sequestration has not been discharged, annulled or reduced;

-- are subject to a disqualification order or disqualification undertaking under the Company Directors Disqualification Act 1986, a disqualification order under Part 2 of the Companies (Northern Ireland) Order 1989, a disqualification undertaking accepted under the Company Directors Disqualification (Northern Ireland) Order 2002, or an order made under section 429(2)(b) of the Insolvency Act 1986 (failure to pay under county court administration order);
+- is subject to a disqualification order or disqualification undertaking under the Company Directors Disqualification Act 1986; a disqualification order under the Companies (Northern Ireland) Order 2002; a disqualification undertaking accepted under the Company Directors Disqualification (Northern Ireland) Order 2002; or an order made under section 429(2)(b) of the Insolvency Act 1986 (failure to pay under county court administration order)

-- have been removed from the office of charity trustee or trustee for a charity by the charity commission or commissioners or high court on grounds of any misconduct or mismanagement, or under section 34 of the Charities and Trustee Investment (Scotland) Act 2005 from being concerned in the management or control of any body;
+- has been removed from the office of trustee for a charity by an order made by the Charity Commission or Commissioners or High Court on grounds of any misconduct or mismanagement in the administration of the charity, or under section 34 of the Charities and Trustee Investment (Scotland) Act 2005 from being concerned in the management or control of any body

-- are considered by the Secretary of State as unsuitable to work with children or young people;
+- is included in the list of people considered by the Secretary of State as unsuitable to work with children or young people

-- are barred from any regulated activity relating to children;
+- is barred from any regulated activity relating to children

-- are disqualified from working with children or from registering for child minding or providing day care;
+- is disqualified from working with children or from registering for child-minding or providing day care

-- are disqualified from being an independent school proprietor, teacher or employee by the Secretary of State;
+- is disqualified from being an independent school proprietor, teacher or employee by the Secretary of State 21

-- have been sentenced to three months or more in prison (without the option of a fine) in the five years before becoming a governor or since becoming a governor;
+- subject to certain exceptions for overseas offences that do not correlate with a UK offence, has been sentenced to three months or more in prison (without the option of a fine) in the five years ending with the date preceding the date of appointment/election as a governor or since becoming a governor

-- have at any time received a prison sentence of five years or more;
+- subject to certain exceptions for overseas offences that do not correlate with a UK offence, has at any time received a prison sentence of five years or more

-- have been fined for causing a nuisance or disturbance on school premises during the five years prior to or since appointment or election as a governor; or
+- has been convicted and fined for causing a nuisance or disturbance on school or educational premises during the five years ending with the date immediately preceding appointment/election or since appointment or election as a governor

-- refuse a request by the clerk to make an application to the Criminal Records Bureau for a criminal records certificate.
+- refuses a request by the clerk to make an application to the Disclosure and Barring Service for a criminal records certificate.